Dynamit/referee/README.md

 ## Demo

-Without `RObjc`, you can either maintain your own constants file in parallel with your storyboards or write code as such:
+Without `referee`, you can either maintain your own constants file in parallel with your storyboards or write code as such:

 ```objc
 UIStoryboard *mainStoryboard = [UIStoryboard storyboardWithName:@"Main" bundle:[NSBundle mainBundle]];